Fast-64/fast64/fast64_internal/f3d/glTF/README.md

 ## Overview

-This extension implements a representation of fast64 mesh data, currently only contains one propertie from post F3DLX microcodes, which is implemented in a seperate extension:
+This extension implements a representation of fast64 mesh data, currently only contains one property from post F3DLX microcodes, which is implemented in a seperate extension:

 - [F3DEX and up](#FAST64_mesh_f3d_new)